RepoDevil/Himitsu-Website/src/privacy/index.md

 Himitsu, itself, does not store or share any information beyond simple identification without express consent from the user.
 This includes, but is not limited to, device characteristics and crash data.

+Please note: The Dantotsu comments API is disabled by default, but enabling this option implies acceptance of the Dantotsu privacy policies and terms.
+We are not affiliated with, nor do we monitor, the quality and safety of this functionality.
+Use it at your own risk.

 [AniList Privacy Policy](https://anilist.co/terms)
 [MyAnimeList Privacy Policy](https://myanimelist.net/about/privacy_policy)
 Discord [TOS](https://discord.com/terms) and [Privacy Policy](https://discord.com/privacy)